juyeop03/juyeop03.github.io/_posts/2022-11-27-Communication skills that I wish I had before I started my social life eng.md

 Previously I heard "Life is same bus that not fixed route map" and agreed but I don't know where heard.

-Bus driver is myself and various people ride bus on various station during my life period.
+Bus driver is yourself and various people ride bus on various station during my life period.
 Don't get off is good who ridden on bus but when each others destination is different how can do ride continually.

 ![bus]({{ site.baseurl }}/assets/images/22-11-06/bus.jpg)